 I was a bit apprehensive of what my kids would think of Indonesia, but so far, they seem to be loving every minute of it.
-Despite the occasional melt down, battles with mosquitoes, and struggling with jet lag early on during the trip, our little vacation has actually been quite enjoyable.
+Despite the occasional melt down, battles with mosquitoes, and struggling with jet lag for a toddler early on during the trip, our little vacation has actually been quite enjoyable.

 Indonesia may not seem like the typical family vacation destination.
-Many families are quite reluctant to take their kids to a developing country due to safety concerns, health concerns, or a general fear of the unknown.
+Many families are quite reluctant to take their kids to a developing country.
+There are safety concerns, health concerns, and a general fear of the unknown.

 This thinking outside of the box when it comes to transportation also extends to longer distances.
 Rather than dealing with a plane, a fun (and cheap) way to travel through Indonesia is by train.
 For less than $100, we were able to buy four Executive class tickets for train travel between Yogyakarta and Jakarta.

 Homestays are a great way to experience Indonesia as a family

-The homestay we stayed at in Yogyakarta had a family room with a king size bed, a twin bed, and a futon, so it was just the perfect size for our family.
+The homestay we stayed at in Yogyakarta had a family room with a king size bed, a twin bed, and a futon.
+It was just the perfect size for our family.
 We were served a home cooked breakfast every morning, and in the afternoon, we had a comfy place to spend some down time before dinner.

 Be open to little adventures

 We love going off the beaten path, and always try to do mini adventures with our kids.
 One afternoon while exploring Yogyakarta, we decided to walk to Taman Sari (the Water Palace) from the Kraton rather than take a becak or a taxi.
 The route we followed, thanks to directions given to us by people we talked to on the street, had us walk through a kampung, which is somewhat like a mini village in the middle of the city.

 Be aware, but don’t be scared

-In general, Indonesia is a safe place, but there are still some dangers that abound for little kids in Indonesia.
+In general, Indonesia is a safe place.
+However, there are still some dangers that abound for little kids in Indonesia.
 When walking in the street, make sure your kids are safely on the side of the road, as motorcycles tend to zoom wherever they see fit.
 In public areas, make sure to keep your kids close by so they don’t get lost.
 And be wary of letting them touch animals in case they may have rabies.

 Take it slow and leave room for down time

 Indonesia is a hot place, so it’s important to make sure your kids in Indonesia don’t get overheated or overtired.
-Many of the tours offered in the tourist areas are geared towards adults, and tend to pack many activities into one day.
-When doing tours with kids, it’s best to choose a half day one, so the kids have part of the day to rest.
-Better yet, try exploring places on your own so that you can go at your own pace.
+Many of the tours offered in the tourist areas are geared towards adults.
+They tend to pack many activities into one day.
+This may get too exhausting for little ones!

-For parents who are used to the conservativeness of American culture, this may seem a little off-putting at first, but it’s better to just embrace it.
+For parents who are used to the conservativeness of American culture, this may seem a little off-putting at first.
+However, it’s better to just embrace it.
 There is definitely a positive aspect to all this adoration towards little kids.
 You’ll find that compared to the United States, people are a little more forgiving of the melt downs and tantrums that inevitably occur during travel.

 Essentially, that is why we travel – to experience the world together as a family.
 All the months of planning and saving money for this trip have been worth it.
 I wouldn’t trade these three weeks with my family for anything.